The JK trigger model

 )

-trigger do not change on the rising edge because the second trigger is disabled and does not change its state.
+And when is the clocking signal CLK it switches to the upper position again, the first trigger is activated, and the second one is disabled.
+Outputs JK the triggers do not change on the leading edge because the second trigger is disabled and does not change its state.

-A more detailed model could be built from CMOS logic blocks, but in its current form it perfectly shows the principle of JK-trigger operation.
+A more detailed model could be assembled from CMOS logic blocks, but in its current form it perfectly shows the principle of operation of the JK trigger.